 Visiting IBD Fellow Program: Clinical Observership

-Visiting IBD Fellowship overview
+Visiting IBD Fellow overview

-Our Visiting IBD Fellow program accepts qualified gastroenterology 2nd & 3rd year** fellows for a one-month, (most) expenses-paid observation at a leading IBD center.
+Our Visiting IBD Fellow Program accepts qualified gastroenterology 2nd & 3rd year* fellows for a one-month, (most) expenses-paid observation at a leading IBD center.
 This highly competitive fellow program offers you exposure in treating and managing IBD patients.

 By participating, you will:

 Improve your IBD skills by following a standard curriculum designed by expert faculty with real-world experience

 Be exposed to clinical practices employed at leading IBD Centers